Businesses – COVID-19 Issues

 San Diego County Stimulus Grant for Small Business

+Funds have been fully allocated for this program.
+The application is now closed.
 Per their website “The Small Business Stimulus Grant Program is funded by Board of Supervisors allocated federal CARES Act funding.
 The goal of the Small Business Stimulus Grant Program is to provide a lifeline grant to many local small businesses to get them open, keep them open, and help prevent more from going out of business.”

 Small Business COVID-19 Resources – San Diego North Economic Development Council